Crash Causal Factors Program (CCFP)

 - Establish a foundation for continued data collection, sharing, and analysis.

-Despite several decades of positive progress, the last few years have seen a concerning rise in fatal crashes in the United States, with fatal crashes involving CMVs increasing 17 percent from 2020 to 2021.1 Authorized by Congress, the CCFP is part of the DOT and FMCSA’s heightened effort to reverse this trend and pursue a long-term goal of zero roadway fatalities.
+Despite several decades of positive progress, the last few years have seen a concerning rise in fatal crashes in the United States, with fatal crashes involving CMVs increasing 17 percent from 2020 to 2021.1 Authorized by Congress, the CCFP is part of the DOT and FMCSA’s heightened effort to reverse this trend and reduce roadway fatalities.

 1. 2021 Fatality Analysis Reporting System (FARS).
 Accessible through A&I Crash Statistics.